Paige Bailey-Gayle

-Paige Bailey-Gayle (born 12 November 2001) is an English-born Jamaican professional footballer who plays as a forward for FA Women's Championship club Crystal Palace and the Jamaica women's national team.
+Paige Bailey-Gayle (born 12 November 2001) is a professional footballer who plays as a forward for Bundesliga 2 club SC Sand.
+Born in England, she represents Jamaica internationally.

 Club career

 Bailey-Gayle started her senior career with Arsenal.
 She was promoted into the club's first-team squad in November 2018 under manager Joe Montemurro, with the forward making her professional debut on 18 November during a 0–4 win away to Everton at Haig Avenue.
 After a total of four appearances for Arsenal, Bailey-Gayle departed at the conclusion of 2018–19 – subsequently joining Championship side Leicester City on 24 June 2019.
 She scored her first senior goal on 29 September in a home defeat to Crystal Palace.
 On 20 February 2020, Bailey-Gayle scored both goals in a 2–1 victory against Reading in the FA Cup fifth round.

 International career

 Bailey-Gayle represented England at U17 level.
 She was called up for the 2018 UEFA Women's Under-17 Championship in Lithuania, having previously won four caps in qualifying; in the tournament proper, Bailey-Gayle featured four further times as England finished fourth.
 In July 2018, Bailey-Gayle was selected by the U18s for a three-team tournament at St George's Park.

-In 2021 Bailey-Gayle was selected for Jamaica senior international duty and made her debut against Costa Rica.
+Bailey-Gayle is eligible to represent Jamaica through her grandparents, all of whom were born in the country.
+In 2021, she made her senior international debut against Costa Rica.